NativeScript/docs-v7/docs/start/general-requirements.md

 People who prefer to install and configure their environment manually should follow the [Advanced Setup for macOS guide]({% slug osx %}).

-## Linux Requirements
+## Full Setup Requirements: Linux

-Using a Linux system for NativeScript development requires the following software/SDK versions.
+Using a Linux system for full NativeScript development requires the following software/SDK versions.

 | Component          | Recommended                   | Notes |
 |:-------------------|:------------------------------|:------|